-Fehr & Peers
+FEHR & PEERS

-Date: December 18, 2018

-To: Christina Paul, Cygnus Consulting

-From: Bill Burton, Fehr & Peers
+December 18, 2018 Christina Paul, Cygnus Consulting Bill Burton, Fehr & Peers ounjert.
+CIIADULAIIU LAS L'USILAS CUITERES - L'ULUTE L'AINIIS DEILIAIU

-Chabot and Las Positas Colleges - Future Parking Demand Subject: JK18-0244
+OK18-0244

 This memorandum has been prepared to document our estimates of future parking demand at Chabot and Las Positas Community Colleges.
-This study was conducted in response to community concern that there is insufficient parking at Chabot and Las Positas Colleges.
-Many community members have reported difficulty in finding parking, particularly during the first three weeks of each semester.
-The following counts and estimates were developed using current best practices for parking management and do not show a deficit in overall parking supply, however the Colleges may elect to conduct further detailed study in response to community concern.
+This study was conducted in response to community concern that there is in finding parking, particularly during the first three weeks of each semester.
+The following counts and estimates were developed using current best practices for parking management and do not show a deficit in overall parking supply, however the Colleges may elect to conduct further detailed study in response to insufficient parking at Chabot and Las Postias Colleges.
+Many community members have reported difficulty community concern.
 The following estimates consider anticipated changes in student enrollment, potential shifts in student schedules and on-going changes in the way people travel.